|Ordered||30 Oct 1939|

 13 Oct 1942

-1 man was killed and 3 wounded on U-453 in an accident during handling the machine gun.
+One man was killed and three wounded in an accident with the machine gun.
 [Matrosengefreiter Horst Saupe + on 13th Oct., Steuermannsgefreiter Helmut Lorenz died 2 months later]

 24 Feb 1944

-During test firing with the machine gun at the base in Salamis, Greece were two men killed (not crew members).
+During test firing of the machine gun at base in Salamis, Greece, two men (not U-453 crew) were killed .

 Related: For more info on such losses see - Men lost from U-boats -